 - Transportation plans, policies, and decisions have public support.

-We also encourage you to follow us on Facebook, Twitter, LinkedIn, and YouTube to stay current on transportation news and events for our area.
+We also encourage you to follow us on Facebook, Twitter and LinkedIn, to stay current on transportation news and events for our area.

 *Click below to download the San Angelo Public Participation Plan.